alaub81/scripts/README.md

 All Scripts are documented at www.laub-home.de

-If you have questians or find a bug, please report to me.
+If you have questions or find a bug, please report them to me.